 You know your body and how it usually feels.
 You should seek medical attention immediately if you feel like you may be coming down with something or experiencing new or different symptoms.
 Getting help early on can help reduce the severity of your illness and avoid long-term complications.

 In conclusion, being aware and proactive about guarding your health during the fall season is important.
 While the presence of cold, flu, RSV, and COVID-19 viruses circulating can be concerning, there are ways to reduce your risk of illness.
-If you or a loved one is immunocompromised or medically fragile, consider getting extra support from home health care services.
+If you or a loved one is immunocompromised or medically fragile, consider getting extra support from home healthcare services.
 Maxim Healthcare Services staffs caregivers specializing in care for adults and children – helping them live full, healthy lives in their homes.
-Visit our locations page for more information on our home health care services near you!
+Visit our locations page for more information on our home healthcare services near you!